If you’ve ever run a company’s balance sheet, you’ve probably felt pretty underwhelmed by the result.

 Your solvency ratio is 1.85 or 185%.
 Generally, a solvency ratio of over 20% is considered financially sound.
 With a solvency ratio of 185%, you should easily be able to pay your long-term debts.

-Now that you know how to decode your balance sheet, you can give your business a quick check-up with some fairly basic calculations.
-This will help you know if your business is actually doing well—or if the numbers just look good on paper.
+Now that you know how to decode your balance sheet, you can leverage ratios to give your business a quick checkup to ensure your numbers that look good in your accounting system are actually working for you.

 If you also want to evaluate if your business is in the black, here are some profitability ratios to help you take a look at performance: